Elekester/IdleAdventure/README.md

-# IdleAdventure
+# Idle Adventure
 Idle Adventure is a game.